-The mineral magnesium is vital and crucial for healthy bodily function, an efficient everyday life and a restful sleep!
-How magnesium supports metabolism, muscle function and health and whether it is possible to fall asleep faster and sleep more restfully overall by taking additional magnesium, you can find out here.
+The mineral magnesium is vital and crucial for a healthy body function, an efficient everyday life and a restful sleep!
+You can find out here how magnesium supports the metabolism, muscle function and health and whether it is possible to fall asleep faster and sleep more restfully by taking additional magnesium.

 - The mineral magnesium

 - An overview of the positive properties of magnesium

 - Magnesium & Sleep